Skip Navigation

 The Ban under the Misuse of Drugs Act 1977 means it is illegal to import, export, produce, supply or possess any of these drugs.
 Find out more about the Misuse of Drugs Act on the Department of Health and Children's website

-In June 2010 The General Scheme of the Criminal Justice (Psychoactive Substances) Bill was published which provided for: the sale or supply of substances which are not specifically proscribed under the Misuse of Drugs Acts, but which have psychoactive effects, for human consumption will be a criminal offence.
+In 2010 the Criminal Justice (Psychoactive Substances) Act was published which provided for: the sale or supply of substances which are not specifically proscribed under the Misuse of Drugs Acts, but which have psychoactive effects, for human consumption will be a criminal offence.

 New psychoactive substances can quickly emerge, therefore, the Scheme provides a general criminal justice response to deal with the supply of new psychoactive substances as they emerge.
 The Scheme operates in addition to the Misuse of Drugs Acts controls.